 By sealing the Gate of Mercy, Süleyman not only ostensibly prevented the arrival of the Jewish Messiah, but he also blocked the Christian Messiah and the Muslim Mahdi when he rejected and ignored Muhammad’s apparent prophetic hadiths about the relationship between them—both joining efforts to rid the world of the deceptive heinous false imagery that fosters the tyrannical, oppressive, and intolerant corporative ideologies currently enslaving human love.
 And, since it appears as though many Muslims today, throughout all sects of Islam–Sufi, Sunni and Shia alike–generally accept the authenticity of these prophetic hadiths (even though this authenticity may be repeatedly questioned by a few Muslim scholars along the standard sectarian ideological and political divide), then the actions of Süleyman, closing the Eastern Gates, can be considered a peculiar paradox that is strongly contrary to the hadiths attributed to Muhammad.
 Indeed, one may need to question, in the terms of the faithful, is this not an unequivocal blasphemy?

-Given that the Eastern Gate is now closed, many Christian’s believe that if the gate is ever reopened, then it will be a sign that their Messiah is nigh and the insightful Apocalypse of John is about to begin, or by then, has already begun (though surely, it can be said, the apocalypse, or revelation, could be a staggeringly powerful and emotionally shocking exposé of hidden truth, remember when discussing the requisite altruistic, benevolent and compassionate nature of deity above, the prophesied events at the hill of Megiddo, or ”Armageddon”, can not by definition describe wretched war).
+Given that the Eastern Gate is now closed, many Christian’s believe that if the gate is ever reopened, then it will be a sign that their Messiah is nigh and the insightful Apocalypse of John of Patmos is about to begin, or by then, has already begun (though surely, it can be said, the apocalypse, or revelation, could be a staggeringly powerful and emotionally shocking exposé of hidden truth, remember when discussing the requisite altruistic, benevolent and compassionate nature of deity above, the prophesied events at the hill of Megiddo, or ”Armageddon”, can not by definition describe wretched war).
 In fact, in anticipation of such an eventful opening, cameras are currently focused on the Gate of Mercy from across the Kidron Valley on the Mount of Olives 24 hours a day, 7 days a week.